pika/pika/docs/examples/asynchronous_publisher_example.rst

             LOGGER.info('Published message # %i', self._message_number)
             self.schedule_next_message()

-        def schedule_next_message(self):
-            """If we are not closing our connection to RabbitMQ, schedule another message to be delivered in PUBLISH_INTERVAL seconds.

-            """
-            if self._stopping:
-                return
-            LOGGER.info('Scheduling next message for %0.1f seconds',
-                        self.PUBLISH_INTERVAL)
-            self._connection.add_timeout(self.PUBLISH_INTERVAL,
-                                         self.publish_message)

-        def start_publishing(self):
-            """This method will enable delivery confirmations and schedule the first message to be sent to RabbitMQ

-            """
-            LOGGER.info('Issuing consumer related RPC commands')
-            self.enable_delivery_confirmations()
-            self.schedule_next_message()

-        def on_bindok(self, unused_frame):
-            """This method is invoked by pika when it receives the Queue.BindOk response from RabbitMQ.
-Since we know we're now setup and bound, it's time to start publishing."""
-            LOGGER.info('Queue bound')
-            self.start_publishing()

         def close_channel(self):
             """Invoke this command to close the channel with RabbitMQ by sending the Channel.Close RPC command.